Darkflame72/defectio/docs/migrating_discord.rst

 Migrating from discord
 ======================

-If you are coming from discord bot development there is a large similarity with this library and discord.py.
+If you are coming from Discord bot development there is a large similarity with this library and discord.py.
 The overall structure and behaviour of the library is similar allowing a nearly seamless transition.

 Due to differences between Revolt and Discord a couple things have changed in behaviour and naming.